White blocks with percentage signs on top, magnifying glass on blue one

 When you’re thinking about financing options, most student loan lenders look at the school-certified cost of attendance, meaning the amount needed to cover your student’s tuition, room and board, textbooks, and other fees.
 Most schools base their cost of attendance on a full academic year rather than a single semester.
 Because the amount can change from year to year, you can typically only borrow enough to pay for one year’s cost of attendance.
 If your student borrows the minimum required to cover the cost of attendance each year, that means they’ll have at least four different loans by the time they graduate.

-Related: How to Make College Worth the Cost
+Related: Is Going to College Really Worth the Cost?

 2. What is the lender’s loan maximum?